Local UKLA representatives

-Richard Charlesworth is an experienced Key Stage 2 teacher and English Coordinator at Grove Park Primary School in Chiswick, West London.
-Having recently completed an MA in Children's Literature at Goldsmiths, Richard has worked alongside his Headteacher to implement unique, one-off lessons using high-quality picturebooks across the school curriculum, allowing children to write around a range of important issues and themes.
-He is interested in developing children's empathy through a range of texts - having studied the affect that graphic novels may have on their readers in his own research.
-He tweets @rcharlesworth
+Over the past few years, I have worked alongside my Headteacher to implement unique, one-off lessons using high-quality picturebooks across the school curriculum.
+This has allowed children to write around a range of important issues and themes.
+One of my current interests is developing children's empathy through a range of texts - having studied the affect that graphic novels may have on their readers in my own research.

 Hi!
 My name is Kat Vallely and I am a practitioner of primary education at the University of Greenwich.
 I have spent a number of years researching children’s early writing development, with a tight focus on the relationship between teachers as writers, and writers as teachers.
 Branching out further, my current literacy interests include multimodal forms of communication in Early Childhood Education.
 I am particularly interested in the overt focus that we, as teachers and researchers, place on children when it comes to talking, rather than recognising and responding to their alternative forms of communication within the classroom environment.